818 Naval Air Squadron

-818 Naval Air Squadron was a Royal Navy Fleet Air Arm carrier-based squadron formed in August 1939.
-It served on a number of the Navy's aircraft carriers during the Second World War, serving in most of the theatres of the war, before decommissioning at the end of the war.
+818 Naval Air Squadron (818 NAS), also referred to as 818 Squadron,was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It last operated with Fairey Barracuda and served on a number of the Navy's aircraft carriers during the Second World War, serving in most of the theatres of the war, also using Fairey Swordfish and Fairey Albacore before decommissioning at the end of the war.